Is Beer Safe During Pregnancy? (Updated 2026 Guide)

 ✗ What to Avoid

-- • All regular beer regardless of brand or type (lagers, ales, IPAs, stouts)
+- • All regular beer regardless of type (lager, ale, stout, IPA)

-- • Non alcoholic beers labeled 'up to 0.5%' - may still contain trace alcohol
+- • Non alcoholic beers labeled 'low alcohol' or 'light' that may still contain up to 0.5% ABV

-- • Assuming one drink is safe - no safe threshold has been established
+- • Assuming 'one drink won't hurt' — no safe threshold has been established

 Most Common Ingredients in Beer Products